Bills & Bill Payments

 With AutoPay, your payment is made for you automatically on the 20th of each month, without writing a check.
 It is deducted from your checking or savings account and your monthly bank statement will show you proof of your payment.
 If the 20th falls on a holiday or weekend, it would be deducted on the next business day.
 You continue to receive your monthly telephone, cable TV or internet bill around the 1st of each month.

 To pay your bill online, visit our website at https://ebill.runestone.net Take a few minutes to register the first time, and you will be on your way!
 You can make a one-time payment or you can pay your bill automatically every month using your bank account, debit card or credit card.
-Receive a $3.00 monthly credit on your Internet service by using AutoPay through your checking or savings account, paperless billing and eBill Services.
+Receive a $3.00 monthly credit on your bill by using AutoPay through your checking or savings account, paperless billing and eBill Services.
 Monthly credit not available if using a debit card or credit card.
 Sign up here for AutoPay.

 Time & Temperature